-During 2020, the gross written premium increased by 98.8% from \$437.1M in 2019 to \$868.9M.
+During 2021, the gross written premium increased by 43.0% from \$868.9M in 2020 to \$1,243.0M.
 The increase in gross written premium is predominately from the Insurance business driven by Syndicate business transitioning to the Company in addition to strong rate and new business across many classes.
-This is in addition to growth from the Reinsurance business which is conducted mainly through the Zurich branch ("EWIZ") which offers reinsurance contracts to clients in Switzerland and abroad, with a focus on European business and clients within specialty lines.
+This is in addition to 14.5% growth from the Reinsurance business which is conducted mainly through the Zurich branch ("EWIZ") which offers reinsurance contracts to clients in Switzerland and abroad, with a focus on European business and clients within specialty lines.
 Reinsurance business is also conducted in the London operation with a focus on General Liability.

-The majority of growth in gross written premiums on a solvency II line of business from new business in the Fire and Other Damage to Property class (year on year increase of \$209.1M), the General Liability class (\$130.1M year on year increase) and the Marine, Aviation and Transport class (year on year increase of \$51.6M).
+The majority of growth in gross written premiums on a solvency II line of business is from new business in the Fire and Other Damage to Property class (year on year increase of \$126.9M), the General Liability class (\$178.0M year on year increase), the Marine, Aviation and Transport class (year on year increase of \$33.2M) and the Non-proportional casualty reinsurance class (year on year increase of \$32.8M).

-Net earned premiums have increased by 85.0%.
+Net earned premiums have increased by 64.4%.
 The Company continues to mitigate insurance risk via reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.
 This approach provides additional capacity for growth and thereby allows further diversification of risk, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business.

-The Company recorded an overall underwriting profit (being technical result before administrative expenses) of \$32.6M, a deterioration of \$-1.2M from a profit of \$33.8M in the prior year.
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) increased by 16.1%.
+The Company recorded an overall underwriting profit (being technical result before administrative expenses) of \$86.6M, an improvement of \$54.0M from a profit of \$32.6M in the prior year.
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) decreased by 10.9%.